KartikLabhshetwar/zen0/README.md

 # zen0 - AI Chat with Blazing Fast Responses

-A modern AI chatbot application that delivers blazing fast responses using Groq's lightning-fast inference technology.
+A modern AI chatbot application that delivers blazing fast responses using Groq's lightning-fast inference technology and enhanced with Mem0 AI Memory for intelligent, persistent conversations.
 All data is stored locally in your browser's localStorage for complete privacy.

 ## Features

 - **Blazing Fast Responses**: Powered by Groq's ultra-fast inference for near-instantaneous AI responses
+- **Mem0 AI Memory**: Advanced AI-powered memory system that learns from conversations and provides intelligent context
 - **Local Storage**: All conversations, messages, and settings are stored locally in your browser
 - **Multiple Groq Models**: Access to all Llama, DeepSeek, and other models available through Groq
 - **Image Upload & OCR**: Upload images and extract text for context
 - **Image Generation**: Generate images using DALL-E with `/generate` command
-- **Memory System**: Simple local memory system for conversation context
+- **Intelligent Memory**: Mem0-powered memory system for conversation context and learning
 - **Data Export/Import**: Backup and restore your conversations
 - **Responsive Design**: Modern UI built with Tailwind CSS and Radix UI